AIR Educators Start Here

 Before the First Flight

 Excited to takeoff?
-Before you and your students get the VEX AIR Drone in the air, there are some steps necessary to get everything set up and ready for that first flight.
+Before you and your students get the drone in the air, there are some steps necessary to get everything set up and ready for that first flight.

 VEX AIR Drone Kit with all components from the kit laid out around the kit box.